 Are oats healthier than wheat?

 Oats and wheat are both healthy grains, but they have different nutritional profiles.
-Oats are particularly rich in fiber, which can help with digestion and cholesterol management, while wheat contains more protein and is a good source of essential vitamins and minerals.
+Oats are particularly rich in fiber, which can help with digestion and cholesterol management, while wheat is a good source of essential vitamins and minerals.
 The choice between the two grains ultimately depends on individual dietary needs and preferences.